cryptoticket/react-native-push-notification/README.md

 	-  CLOSE_NOTIFICATION: closes push notification, notification `id` param should be passed in *Intent extras*.
 	-  OPEN_URL: opens url in browser on notification press, `url` param should be passed in *Intent extras*.
 	-  PRESS_ON_NOTIFICATION: notification press handler, by default opens app's main screen(this behavior can be overridden, check the "How to add deep links support" section).
+	-  SHOW_SCHEDULED_NOTIFICATION: shows scheduled notification, notification params should be passed in intent extras.

 4. Create a notification channel for local and remote notifications(the one from *meta-data(com.cryptoticket.reactnativepushnotification.default_channel_id*) on app init (required for android >= 8, SDK >= 26):
 ```